epfl-ada/ada-2024-project-adaventurers2024/README.md

 #### Tropes Negative Reception (RQ6, RQ7)

 To investigate the relationship between narrative tropes and audience reception, we established a rating threshold of 6.0 on a 10-point scale to distinguish between low and high-rated films.
 Given the vast number of tropes, our first step was to identify the 20 most common tropes in low-rated movies and show them in a bar plot.
 Then, we analyze tropes within specific genres, we focused on Horror, Adventure, and Comedy films for this initial analysis.
-For each genre, we separated films into low-rated (≤6.0) and high-rated (>6.0) categories and analyzed their associated tropes.
-To identify tropes that were disproportionately present in poorly received films, we calculated a ratio of trope occurrence in low-rated films to high-rated films.
-The results were visualized using bar plots showing the top 10 tropes with the highest low-to-high rating ratios for each genre that might contribute to negative audience reception.
-Our next steps include completing the previous analysis for all the genres and trying combinations of tropes to see if there is a pattern that leads to negative reception.
+We calculated a ratio of trope occurrence in low-rated films compared to high-rated films.
+The results were visualized using bar plots showing the top 10 tropes that might contribute to negative audience reception.
+Next steps include completing the plots for all genres and analyzing combinations of tropes.

 ## Proposed Timeline